tutek1/DTLabs/02_Player/lab02.md

 #### Collision layer and mask
 Each physics object in Godot has a collision layer and a collision mask.
 The **collision layer** tells the physics engine, what kind of physics object it is.
 The **collision mask** tells the physics engine, which collision layers is the object interested in (wants to be updated upon collision update with that layer).

-Let's setup the **layers and masks** of the scene objects so that the shapecast only checks collision with the terrain.
+Let's set up the **layers and masks** of the scene objects so that the shapecast only checks collision with the terrain.
 Please use this video to set it up:
 <video id=g9lYt3jF950></video>